37th Training Wing: 1991 Gulf War

-Less than a year after the 37th TFW saw combat in Panama, in response to the Iraqi invasion of Kuwait on 2 August 1990, the 415th TFS of the 37th TFW was deployed to King Khalid International Airport, Saudi Arabia on 19 August to provide air defense over the Saudi capital of Riyadh.
+Less than a year after the wing saw combat in Panama, in response to the Iraqi invasion of Kuwait on 2 August 1990, the 415th Squadron deployed to King Khalid International Airport, Saudi Arabia on 19 August to provide air defense over the Saudi capital of Riyadh.

-In November 1990, President Bush ordered United States Central Command to begin to prepare for offensive operations against Iraq after negotiations with President Saddam Hussein of Iraq were at an impasse.
-The 416th TFW was deployed from Tonopah in mid-December and in January 1991, a portion of the 417th TFS was also deployed to Saudi Arabia.
-In spite of the massive Coalition buildup, Saddam Hussein of Iraq stubbornly refused to withdraw his troops from Kuwait.
+In November 1990, President Bush ordered United States Central Command to prepare for offensive operations against Iraq after negotiations with President Saddam Hussein of Iraq were at an impasse.
+The 416th Squadron deployed from Tonopah on 1 December 1990 and in January 1991, a portion of the 417th Squadron also deployed to Saudi Arabia.
+In spite of the massive Coalition buildup, Saddam Hussein of Iraq refused to withdraw his troops from Kuwait.

 In the early morning of 17 January 1991, the United States Central Command Air Forces along with air forces from Coalition nations began an air offensive to remove Iraqi troops from Kuwait.
 F-117A Nighthawk stealth bombers, flying from Saudi Arabia, were the first aircraft to engage in offensive operations.
 The stealth technology of the plane allowed it to fly directly to the Iraqi capital of Baghdad without detection.
-Mission planners had assigned critical strategic Iraqi command and control installations to 37th TFW, counting on the aircraft's ability to hit precisely at well-defended targets without being seen or detected by Iraqi air defenses.
+Mission planners had assigned critical strategic Iraqi command and control installations to the F-117s, counting on the aircraft's ability to hit precisely at well-defended targets without being seen or detected by Iraqi air defenses.
 Other vital targets included key communications centers, research and development facilities for nuclear and chemical weapons, plus hardened aircraft shelters on Iraqi airfields.

 On the first night of combat operations, an F-117A dropped a 2000-pound laser-guided GBU-27 Paveway III bomb right through the roof of the general communications building in downtown Baghdad.
 In another attack on the communications building next to the Tigris River, another GBU-27 Paveway III was dropped through an air shaft in the center of the roof atop the building and blew out all four walls.

 During the first three weeks of the air offensive, F-117As obliterated many hardened targets with unprecedented precision.
 The 37th TFW flew 1271 combat sorties and maintained an 85.5 percent mission-capable rate.
 The 43 F-117As of the 37th TFW dropped more than 2000 tons of precision ordnance and attacked some 40 percent of the high-value targets that were struck by the Coalition forces.
 Not one F-117A was hit, shot down, or lost to mechanical failure.

 There is no evidence that the F-117A was ever detected or tracked by Iraqi radar installations, either ground or airborne.
 After combat operations ceased in February 1991, some wing personnel and aircraft remained on indefinite alert in Saudi Arabia as a component member of the post-Desert Storm task force in Southwest Asia, although most returned to Tonopah by the end of March.